lych3e/MABS/README.md

 - Config file and command-line options (TODO)
 - Publish this project to AUR (TODO)
 - Behind a config option, support AUR packages, similar to AUR wrappers (TODO)
+- Config option to manually set a different git url, for use on arch-derivative distros (TODO)

 ## Dependencies
 - Bash (not just any shell, specifically bash.)